 Bike Tours UK Ethos

-I’ve come to regard my motorcycle trips as Adventure Motorcycle Holidays, at the slightly livelier end of the biking spectrum.
+I’ve come to regard my motorcycle trips as Adventure Motorcycle Holidays, usually at the livelier end of the biking spectrum.
 These are sometimes full-on, active tours, with scarcely a moment to catch your breath.
 The emphasis is firmly on the quality of the riding, and top destinations, not necessarily high on creature comforts & the poshest hotels.
-We sometimes use up-market hotels with swimming pools, but this is not usually my main priority.
+We may occasionally use up-market hotels with swimming pools, but this is not usually my main priority.
 If it’s clean and comfortable, and in a great location, that will do for me.
 And if it saves you a few quid as well, then that’s an extra bonus.

 Bike Tours UK is small business, running a just small number of tours per year normally – as much for my own pleasure as yours.
 I only go to places that I know well, and areas I enjoy riding in myself.
 I don’t do boring, flat, straight-road tours.
 I try to offer good value, and retain the feeling of, “the good old days” of pure biking fun.
 Like it was when you were still a teenager, and went out riding with your mates dressed in jeans & trainers, perhaps a few years ago now 😉 Before the marketing boys segmented us into rival packs.
 Personally, I love camping trips, and even if I won the Lottery, you’d still find me shacked up in a tent.
 However, I also offer hotel & self-catering options as well.
 Read the website fully.
 You should be able to work out if you’re a Bike Tours UK sort of person or not.

 Bike Tours UK is more like a club.
 Yes, I organise it all, set up the trip, make it all work, and I’m around to help resolve any problems should they occur.
 But, the trips are in no way sterile and prescriptive.
 Plans are all very loose and there’s plenty of space for people to do their own thing.
 There’s no tight formal itinerary and we enjoy many spontaneous activities “on the hoof”.
 We don’t have organised coffee stops.
 We rarely sit down for formal dinners.

-If you’re the type of person who likes to rise at the crack of dawn, and have every minute of the day pre-planned for you, with pre-set times, tight itineraries and pre=ordained places for coffee and lunch, then these tours are possibly not for you.
+If you’re the type of person who likes to rise at the crack of dawn, and have every minute of the day pre-planned for you, with pre-set times, tight itineraries and pre-ordained places for coffee and lunch, then these tours are probably not for you.
 You could be twitching with frustration within a couple of days.
 Some might say “chaotic”, but I’d say it’s like being out riding with a group of friends rather than a fully-regimented Motorcycle Package Tour.
 I don’t care much for “package tours” myself, although we sometimes use them for long-haul family holidays when the price works out cheaper than a flight only!